Naproxen Dosage - Everything You Need To Know

 In fact, it's typically preferable to take it routinely (daily or twice daily) for a few days to effectively cure an acute injury like a sprain or strain.

-However, unless your doctor has specifically directed you to do so, it is not recommended that you take Naproxen on a daily basis for any length of time.
 If you've been using Naproxen on a daily basis for more than two weeks, talk to your doctor or pharmacist about whether there's a better pain reliever for you.

 Is there a substitute for Naproxen?